 The NTMA is committed to engaging with our stakeholders in a collaborative process to seek better ways to fulfil our mandates, identify wider State considerations and common issues and seek solutions consistent with our mandates.
-During 2016 the SCA will initiate a structured engagement process with its key external stakeholders to ascertain how successfully it carries out its assigned claims and risk management functions and meets its stated objectives.
-The FDM Unit, ISIF and NDFA will expand upon its existing investor relations programmes building new relationships, identifying additional funding sources and seeking co-investors to achieve better financial outcomes for the State
+During 2017 the NDFA will initiate a structured engagement process with its key external stakeholders to ascertain how successfully it carries out its financial advisory and public infrastructure delivery functions.
+The FDM Unit, ISIF and NDFA will expand upon its existing investor relations programmes building new relationships, identifying additional funding sources and seeking co-investors to achieve better financial outcomes for the State.